 If you add your link in the comment section of a .gov or .edu website, it may give your website the juice—but only until Google discovers it.
 The ideal scenario is to have your link in the website’s actual content, but it’s more challenging to make this happen.

 Since Google is continuously updating its SEO algorithm, it may reduce the impact of links that belong to these domains. .edu and .gov backlinks are increasingly sought-after, and people resort to spam tactics and other black-hat practices to obtain them.
-While the educational and governmental websites themselves are not likely to be penalized, sites that cram their links into their content might face the consequences for it.
+While the educational and government sites or government websites themselves are not likely to be penalized, sites that cram their links into their content might face the consequences for it.

 Many SEO specialists and strategists spend way too much time and effort trying to obtain backlinks from .edu and .gov websites.
 If you put in the same energy searching for niche-relevant, high-quality links, you improve your website’s page ranking.
 Here are the steps you should take so your website ranks high on SERPs.